Charge quantisation without compactness: the Higgs and Yukawa mechanisms from matter geometry: The Yukawa mechanism

-In Section \ref{sec:PFB} I argued that there was no canonical relation between associated vector bundles corresponding to different representations of the principal bundle; but of course we don\rq{}t \emph{need} such a map to get a scalar out of sections of these bundles.
-All we need is that $T$, given in \eqref{eq:T}, is \emph{a} gauge-invariant map between associated vector bundles, with $\tau$ a map between the representation spaces; and presenting one such map is sufficient for comparison with experiments.
-Nonetheless, lacking the canonical relation, I find this answer unsatisfactory, because opaque: why this particular map?
-Couldn\rq{}t we have found others?
-And how should we interpret them?
+In Section~\ref{sec:PFB} I argued that there is no canonical map between associated bundles with different representations.
+Of course we do not \emph{need} such a map to extract scalars---$T$ in \eqref{eq:T} suffices for comparison with experiment.
+But the answer is unsatisfying: why this particular map?
+Could we have found others?

-I take the geometric, VB-POV, to provide a more transparent interpretation of what the map $T$ represents, and what other choices would represent.
-Again, in the geometry-first formulation, all we have are structures in the fundamental vector bundle spaces.
-The fundamental vector spaces are given by $(E^n, M, \mathbb{C}^n, \langle \cdot, \cdot\rangle_n)$, for $n=1,2,3$ (we will include orientation as further structure below, when we look at the Yukawa form for quarks).
-Different particles are merely different sections of different tensor products for these fundamental vector spaces.
-We replace \lq{}quantum numbers\rq{} by a geometric characterisation of a given particle.
-Thus, for instance, a down-right-handed quark (of any of the three generations, but here we assume the first) is given by: \be \mathbf{d}_R\in \Gamma(E^3 \otimes (E^{1*}\otimes E^{1*})), \ee whereas vector bosons are replaced by the corresponding affine covariant derivatives, e.g. $\nabla^1, \nabla^2, \nabla^3$ (see \citep{Gomes_internal, Gomes_AB} for more details).
+The geometry-first perspective eliminates such ambiguities by treating Yukawa couplings not as equivariant maps on representation spaces, but as natural operations between vector bundles---inner products and contractions of the kind given in Equation~\eqref{eq:iso_can3}.
+All we have are structures on the fundamental bundles $(E^n, M, \mathbb{C}^n, \langle \cdot, \cdot\rangle_n)$ for $n=1,2,3$; in particular, $E^1$ is fixed so that $E^{1\otimes 3}$ has hypercharge $+1$ (so $E^1$ itself corresponds to $+\tfrac13$).
+Different particles are sections of different tensor products; quantum numbers become geometric labels.
+A down-right-handed quark is \be \mathbf{d}_R\in \Gamma(E^3 \otimes (E^{1*}\otimes E^{1*})), \ee whereas vector bosons are replaced by the corresponding affine covariant derivatives, e.g. $\nabla^1, \nabla^2, \nabla^3$ (see \citep{Gomes_internal, Gomes_AB} for more details).